david672orford/david672github.io/index.md

-Welcome to Nuhub, the place from which mini sites radiate!
+Welcome to Nuhub, a place whence mini sites radiate!

 ## Sites at Nuhub.net